isomerpages/moe-jurongvillesec/_student-information/Sexuality Education.md

 </tr>
 <tr>
 <td valign="top">Online Safety Challenge <br>Lesson 2A<br>(60 mins)</td>
 <td style="width: 60px;" valign="top">This lesson focuses on the issue of online grooming and cyber-flashing.
 It emphasises the need for help-seeking, peer support and positive peer influence.
-The lesson encourages the safe and responsible use of social media, and aims to deepen students’ conviction, and extend a call to action to students to taking appropriate decisions to safeguard their well-being and safety. <br>
+The lesson encourages the safe and responsible use of social media, and aims to deepen students’ conviction, and extend a call to action to students to taking appropriate decisions to safeguard their well-being and safety. <br><br>
 This lesson is conducted separately for boys and girls in different classrooms, so that the students will feel more comfortable during the discussions.
 </td>
 <td valign="top">